Dig with us in Greece this summer!

-Every summer The Nemea Center for Classical Archaeology offers a field school for undergraduate students with an interest in archaeology.
+Nearly every summer The Nemea Center for Classical Archaeology offers a field school for undergraduate students with an interest in archaeology.
 No previous experience in archaeology is required – only a strong desire to learn and dig!
 Not a student at Cal?
 No problem!
 Our Field School is open to undergraduate students from any accredited university in the U.S. (and beyond).
+If you are interested in learning more and/or applying, please send an email to our director, Dr. Kim Shelton, at email@example.com.

 Official Course Description & Approximate Costs